Today I’m going to show you EXACTLY – step by step – how to set up your blog or website from scratch, and do it right!

 This is the screen we left at…

-Before we move on to writing any posts or pages, we need to adjust some of the settings in WordPress.
+Before we move on with our step by step guide to making a blog, we need to adjust some of the settings in WordPress.

 These are the basic steps you need to take to configure WordPress: